International Youth Day 2025 is now over. Thank you to everyone who made the day a success. We’ll see you again in 2027!

-This year’s theme, “Advocacy Through Storytelling,” highlights how personal stories can inspire change, express identity, and build understanding.
+Every two years, we host a community event for International Youth Day.
+The theme for 2025 was “Advocacy Through Storytelling,” highlighting how personal stories can inspire change, express identity, and build understanding.
 When young people share their lived experiences, they make space for connection, visibility, and action.

-Join us for a day of powerful speakers, creative performances, interactive booths, prizes, and more through poetry, art, conversation, performance, or any medium that matters to you!
+It was a day of powerful speakers, creative performances, interactive booths, prizes, and more.

 What: Free event to celebrate International Youth Day